Collin-E/Chat-GPT-bot/README.md

 # Chat-GPT-bot

 This is a discord bot that can be added to discord servers.
+The bot fowards user's discord messages to Open AI's API, and then displays the response to the server.
+This bot can server a number of purposes, such as, definitions, coding, text suggestions, google searches, etc.

 Sample output: